dariomws/OfficeDocs-Exchange/Exchange/ExchangeOnline/recipients-in-exchange-online/manage-mail-users.md

 Use the **Mail Flow Settings** section to view or change the following settings:

-- **Message Size Restrictions**: These settings control the size of messages that the mail user can send and receive.
-Click **View details** to view and change maximum size for sent and received messages.

-   - **Sent messages**: To specify a maximum size for messages sent by this user, select the **Maximum message size (KB)** check box and type a value in the box.
-The message size must be between 0 and 2,097,151 KB.
-If the user sends a message larger than the specified size, the message will be returned to the user with a descriptive error message.

-   - **Received messages**: To specify a maximum size for messages received by this user, select the **Maximum message size (KB)** check box and type a value in the box.
-The message size must be between 0 and 2,097,151 KB.
-If the user receives a message larger than the specified size, the message will be returned to the sender with a descriptive error message.

 - **Message Delivery Restrictions**: These settings control who can send email messages to this mail user.
 Click **View details** to view and change these restrictions.

    - **Accept messages from**: Use this section to specify who can send messages to this user.